 and so on….. but you get the picture – relativity will be found in a high percentage of the pages which contain a match with our search term.
 In the example, you can see that all but a million of the 46,000,000 pages contain the word relativity, this is because, by the entire planet (don’t forget – everyone puts pages up these days) our famous scientist is often written about in conjunction with his theory.
 His theory is now semantically related to his name by definition of the entire World Wide Web – he is heavily bound to it – the name is therefore synonymous with the term – whilst they are not actually true synonyms!
 We must consider that since it is semantics with which we are learning here.

-At this point it is important to know how accurate this methodology is in determining relevance.
+At this point it is important to know how accurate this keywords content methodology is in determining relevance with an advantage for Google search SEO.
 Consider for a moment the word “tarmac”.
-I haven’t checked, but I very much doubt there are many documents out there which reference the word “tarmac” alongside our famous scientist.
-By its very nature and such enormous data sets – we can see how LSI will collate the most relevant documents by virtue of them containing the most commonly associated (written) words.
+I haven’t checked, but I very much doubt there are many documents out there which reference the word “tarmac” as an LSI keyword alongside our famous scientist.
+The reason is that by its very nature and such enormous data sets – we can see how LSI will collate the most relevant documents by virtue of them containing the most commonly associated (written) words.
 Sounds useful?
 I think so.

-Step 2 – Better Scoring and Indexing the Web Site Means Free Traffic for Your Business.
+Step 2 – Better Intent Keywords and Indexing of the Web Site Content Means Free Marketing for Your Business.

-We (as a search engine) now have a key search term / query (a name in this case), a web page and now we need a relevance “score” to help your business site get more traffic.
-The score itself is hugely variable in how it might be calculated, but you can see that if Latent Semantics is involved in establishing relevancy within a document collection AND the web page contains a high number of high scoring (by document frequency) semantically related words (or an even spread – again this depends on the implementation) – then the page will be given a high score and thus rank higher for the term it is indexed as being relevant for.
+We (as a search engine) now have a key search term / query (a name in this case), a web page and now we need a relevance “score” to help the marketing for your business site get you more traffic.
+The score itself is hugely variable in how it might be calculated, but you can see that if Latent Semantics is involved in establishing relevancy within a document collection AND the web page contains a high number of high scoring (by document frequency) semantically and better intent related words (or an even spread – again this depends on the indexing implementation) – then the page will be given a high score and thus rank higher for the term it is indexed as being relevant for.